 • Match the intent of the search

-There’s a few reasons why your page might not be indexed so that’s why it’s important to go through each issue and determine the cause.
+There are a few reasons why your page might not be indexed, so it’s important to go through each issue and determine the cause.

 Common Causes of Crawled, Currently Not Indexed, and How to Fix Them